vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_helpers.rst

 fanc dump: export Hic objects to text file
 ==========================================

-You can easily export Kai-C Hic objects to a txt file using ``fanc dump``.
+You can easily export FAN-C Hic objects to a txt file using ``fanc dump``.

 .. argparse::
    :module: fanc.commands.fanc_commands